QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/_index.md

 ## Library Compatibility

-The Qrypt SDK for C++ is built using the following compilers.
+The latest Qrypt SDK for C++ is built using the following compilers.

 | Platform | Version | Compiler  | CPU |
 | -------- | ------- | --------- | --- |